Francesca Albanese: Gaza war

-Accusations of anti-Israel bias
+Accusations of antisemitism and anti-Israel bias

-In February 2023 18 members of the United States Congress called for Albanese to be removed from her position saying that she has demonstrated a consistent bias against Israel.

-In July 2024 UN Watch director Hillel Neuer requested the UN High Commissioner for Human Rights Volker Türk to investigate Albanese's trip to Australia and whether flights during that trip were funded by pro-Palestinian groups: Australian Friends of Palestine Association, Free Palestine Melbourne, and Australian Palestinian Advocacy Network.
+In February 2023, 18 members of the United States Congress called for Albanese to be removed from her position saying that she has demonstrated a consistent bias against Israel.
+In July 2024, pro-Israel lobby group UN Watch director Hillel Neuer requested Volker Türk (the UN High Commissioner for Human Rights) to investigate Albanese's trip to Australia and whether flights during that trip were funded by pro-Palestinian groups, including the Australian Friends of Palestine Association, Free Palestine Melbourne, and Australian Palestinian Advocacy Network.

-That same month Albanese expressed support on the social networking site X for a post by former UN human rights official Craig Mokhiber, that compared Israeli Prime Minister Benjamin Netanyahu to Adolf Hitler.
-Mokhiber's post juxtaposed a photo of a crowd welcoming Hitler with Nazi salutes and a photo of Netanyahu being welcomed by the US Congress.
+That same month Albanese expressed support on X for a post by former UN human rights official Craig Mokhiber, that juxtaposed a photo of a crowd welcoming Adolf Hitler with Nazi salutes and a photo of Netanyahu being welcomed by the US Congress.
 Mokhiber captioned his post with the words "History is always watching" and Albanese responded with "This is precisely what I was thinking today".
 In response, US Ambassador to the UN Linda Thomas-Greenfield stated, "It is clear [Albanese] is not fit for this or any position at the UN."
-Responding to the criticism, Albanese said, "The Memory of the #Holocaust remains intact and sacred thank[s] to people of conscience worldwide.
-Institutional rants and outburst[s] of selective moral outrage will not stop the course of #Justice, which is finally in motion."
+Albanese said the comparison she and Mokhiber were making was between two crowds of politicians cheering on war criminals.

 Responding to two reports presented to the United nations in October 2024, the World Jewish Congress accused Albanese of repeatedly engaging in Holocaust inversion by drawing comparisons between Israel and Nazi Germany, calling her statements "not only deeply offensive, but a gross distortion of history."
-U.S. Ambassador to the UN Linda Thomas-Greenfield posted on X the U.S. belief that Albanese is "unfit for her role.
+US Ambassador to the UN Linda Thomas-Greenfield posted on X the US belief that Albanese is "unfit for her role.
 The United Nations should not tolerate antisemitism from a UN-affiliated official hired to promote human rights."
 Albanese said in response to the accusation of antisemitism, "Antisemitism and discrimination against Jews as Jews is gross.
 But frankly I couldn't care less if Israel were run by Jews, Muslims, Christians or atheists...
 All I want is for Israel to conduct itself in line with international law."

-On 11 February 2025 the Dutch House of Representatives cancelled an invitation for Albanese to visit the House on 13 February, on account of her statements about the Gaza War.
-On 20 June 2025 the Trump administration sent a letter to the UN Secretary-General, Antonio Guterres, calling for her removal as rapporteur on Palestinian rights following what they alleged was terrorism support and antisemitism.
+On 11 February 2025, the Dutch House of Representatives cancelled an invitation for Albanese to visit the House on 13 February, on account of her statements about the Gaza War.
+On 20June 2025, the Trump administration sent a letter to the UN Secretary-General Antonio Guterres, calling for her removal as rapporteur on Palestinian rights following what they alleged was "antisemitism and support for terrorism".